 AHCCCS makes a file available monthly to health plans, Indian Health Services and 638 tribal contractors that identifies AHCCCS members with redeterminations due in the next 60 days.
 This file can be sorted by zip code and eligibility category.
-The 270/271 eligibility and enrollment verification will include redetermination due dates for each member effective June 19, 2011.
+The 270/271 eligibility and enrollment verification will include redetermination due dates for each member effective June 10, 2011.
+The 270/271 file is available due dates for each member effective June 19, 2011.
 The 270/271 file is available on line (AHCCCS On Line), through IVR and through batch processing.
-Batch
+Batch processing will be updated effective October 1, 2011.